Lakshveer-Singh-07/Lakshveer-Singh-07/README.md

 ## Stuff I've built

-**GestoPilot** — Gesture-controlled presentation remote using STM32, IMU, and BLE.
+**GestoPilot** — Gesture-controlled presentation remote using STM32 and IMU.
 Built the whole thing — firmware with EMA filtering, annotation mode, and a Python config tool.
 The EMA dead-zone tuning took forever to get right.

 **IMU Sensor Calibration** — Accelerometer and magnetometer calibration pipeline using ST's MotionAC and MotionMC libraries.
 Raw sensor data in, calibrated data out.
 Python tooling for validation.